meadowsrjack-rgb/boxstat/replit.md

 ## Recent Changes

+- **July 17, 2025**: Updated training pages to hide pricing information in Player Mode - players only see purchased content
+- **July 17, 2025**: Added payment restrictions for Player Mode - only parents can access payment pages
+- **July 17, 2025**: Modified training program text to be child-appropriate in Player Mode
 - **July 17, 2025**: Added training programs to both Parent and Player dashboards with dedicated sections and navigation
 - **July 17, 2025**: Received single parent account system specifications with Parent Mode/Player Mode functionality requirements